 Activities, Events, and Experiences

 The CCU Events and Experiences Screening Committee will review requests for events on campus.
 The committee will ensure that all events are following the Coastal Comeback Plan standards.
-The Office of Scheduling and Space Management will lead the committee and set requirements for a new reservation/request during each phase.
+The Office of Scheduling and Space Management leads the CCU Activities, Events, and Experiences Committee and will set requirements for a new reservation/request during each phase.

-- Only allow external visitors to campus for recruitment purposes or needed for the business of the University.
+- External visitors to campus will only be allowed on campus for recruitment purposes or as needed for the business of the University.

-Requestors will complete a comprehensive application through 25Live Pro that would supply their plan for maintaining the Coastal Comeback Plan standards as well as justification for the need to host the event or experience.
-All requests would need to be made at least 14 days prior to the event; exemptions can be requested to the Office of Scheduling and Space Management.
+Requestors will complete a comprehensive application through 25Live Pro that will supply details of how their event plan will maintain the Coastal Comeback Plan standards.
+Requests should be made at least 14 days prior to the event.

 - Maintaining physical distancing – entering, during, and exiting.